Cpetak/phd_chapter_3/README.md

 ### Does evolvability evolve?
 Measure by:

 - *fitness decrease when env changes*
-- num gens needed to regain prev fitness
+- *num gens needed to regain prev fitness - best fitness and average fitness*
-  - due to new muts or standing genetic variation
+- *due to new muts or standing genetic variation? well, if we see the best improve - new mut, if just average improves - standing likely*
-  - classify everyone as specialist A or B or neither or generalist
+- *classify everyone as specialist A or B or neither or generalist*
+- interesting that apart from the begining the number of "low" is very low, even after env change. is it just because I am sampling after selection? whould this be the case looking after mutation phase?

 ### What kind of networks evolve?
 Measure by:

-- distribution of weight values
+- *distribution of weight values # calc retrospectively, save best network each gen*
-- robustness (expression and fitness)
+- which weights large
+- robustness # calc retrospectively, save best network each gen
-- modularity
+- modularity # calc retrospectively, save best network each gen

 ### Variables to test: